 - Essential Lavender oils in the Cosmetics industry – widely used in cosmetics such as creams and lotions.

 - Lavender oil for Aromatherapy, spa and wellness – for its calming and relaxing effects.

 - Perfumery and fragrance industry – used in various perfume compositions and fragrances.

 - Pharmaceutical industry – for its powerful antiseptic properties, its ability to nourish and stimulate cell regeneration as well as as an antispasmodic, sedative or for immune stimulation.

 - Medical care – Lavender oil is used in medicine for colds, burns, wounds, to treat post-stress conditions, insomnia, skin ulcers, bruises, frostbite, fungus, acne, headache, bronchitis, irregular heartbeat and much more.

 - Cleaning – producing various equipment and supplies for cleaning.

 - Painting and decorating – creating paints and varnishes.

 Wholesale lavender oil supplier

-BulkEssentialOils is a wholesale bulk supplier and exporter for UK of authentic, genuine and pure lavender essential oils made in Bulgaria.
-We are lavender oil supplier and can provide wholesale oils both in bulk and small quantities according your needs.
-By choosing us as your lavender essential oil supplier you will enjoy fast shipping, great customer service and environmental friendly top quality natural products.
-We value every one of our customers individually ensuring personal contact with every interaction and are proud that all of our clients that started working with us stayed with us forming a long lasting relationship.
+BulkEssentialOils is a lavender oil wholesale bulk supplier and exporter for the UK of authentic, genuine and pure lavender essential oils made in Bulgaria.
+We are a lavender oil supplier and can provide wholesale oils both in bulk and small quantities according to your needs.
+By choosing us as your lavender essential oil supplier you will enjoy fast shipping, great customer service and environmentally friendly top-quality natural products.
+We value every one of our customers individually ensuring personal contact with every interaction and are proud that all of our clients that started working with us stayed with us forming a long-lasting relationship.